Command-line mode

 - :/pat1/;-2d delete the line matching

-lines) - :5;/pat1/d delete from the fifth line to a line matching
+pat1as well as two lines before (total3lines) - :5;/pat1/d delete from the fifth line to a line matching

-after the fifth line- note the use of
+pat1after the fifth line- note the use of

 - note the use of